Director & Founder

 She followed her passion to bring a community of high-quality music making and experiences to students of all ages and levels with the official start of Ztunes Music in 2016.

-Outside of Ztunes, Karen directs the flute ensemble at Beacon Hill Middle School, sits on the Board of the Atlanta Youth Wind Symphony, and has presented for the Georgia Music Teachers Association on multiple occassions.
+Outside of Ztunes, Karen directs the flute ensemble at Beacon Hill Middle School, is Recording Secretary for the Decatur Music Teachers Association, sits on the Board of the Atlanta Youth Wind Symphony and the Oakhurst Center, and has presented for the Georgia Music Teachers Association on multiple occasions.
 She resides in Decatur with her husband, Nathan (trombone, Atlanta Symphony Orchestra), and sons Jason (trumpet) and Tristan (french horn).

 Mr. Taylor began playing horn at age 12, and piano at age 14.
 He received a Bachelors Degree in Music Composition and a Masters Degree in Horn Performance from Georgia State University.
 Since completing his degrees, Taylor has freelanced and taught private lessons, masterclasses, and sectionals throughout the local Atlanta area.
 He is currently a member of the music faculty at Georgia State University Perimeter College, a horn player with Gate City Brass, and a co-founder of the Atlanta Horn Quartet.

 Mr. Taylor is Manager at Ztunes, where he is in charge of scheduling, studio maintenance, networking and outreach, and social media.
 He also teaches private french horn lessons.
 His students have gone to win state-wide competitions, place in All-State and other honor bands, and perform with youth orchestras around Atlanta.

 Mr. Taylor is passionate about private music instruction because he believes that a foundation in music enriches all other parts of your education and experiences, and instills an appreciation that you will take with you for the rest of your life.